liam-0398/Eris/README.md

 or not lol)
 - **Cross-Platform**: A big motivator for making this is to run on anything and everything, including running over SSH.
-Support for PowerPC Macs is coming soon and it will target G4s, optimized with Altivec and inline asm for the absolute best performance.
-Theoretically it will compile on any platform FPC and FPC's Free Vision will compile on.
+Support for PowerPC Macs is coming soon and it will target G4s, optimized with Altivec for the absolute best performance.
+Theoretically it will compile on any platform FPC and FPC's
+Free Vision will compile on.

 ## Getting the toolchain (fpcupdeluxe)